Tactical athletes in military gear during a demanding marine operation — the kind of operational tempo that drives poor recovery and chronic fatigue.

 Using movement quality as the primary standard under fatigue conditions preserves structural integrity and maintains movement patterns that will support full performance when recovery conditions improve.
 It also provides the athlete with a meaningful measure of success independent of load numbers, good movement under fatigue is genuinely good training.

-What to Ruthlessly Cut
+What to Cut First When Recovery Is Poor

 When recovery is chronically poor, ruthless prioritization is the difference between sustainable training and progressive breakdown.
 The cut list: volume beyond what's needed to maintain the primary movement patterns.
 Isolation and accessory work.
 Conditioning circuits beyond basic aerobic maintenance.
 Anything that feels like training for completeness rather than training for adaptation.